An organized agenda and a leader to keep the meeting on track will lead to successful staff meetings.

 New policy, project, or protocol: Internal marketing (owner or OM).
 Training: Staff training for the new-patient referral program (owner or OM).

-Kevin Tighe is the CEO of Cambridge Dental Consultants, a full-service dental coaching and consulting compnay.
-Kevin got bitten hard by the business and marketing bug during long summer days working at his dad's Madison Avenue ad agency.
-After joining Cambridge doing seminars in the mid-1990s, Kevin went on to become Cambridge’s senior coach and consultant and eventually CEO.
+Kevin Tighe, Cambridge Dental Consultants, Senior Consultant, got bitten hard by the business and marketing bug during long summer days working at his dad's Madison Avenue ad agency.
+After joining Cambridge as a seminarist in the mid-1990s, Kevin went on to become Cambridge’s senior consultant and eventually CEO.
+Cambridge Dental Consultants is a full-service dental practice management company offering customized dental office manuals.
+Frustrated?
+High overhead?
+Schedule a chat with Kevin at .